openSUSE/people/sources/2011-04-04-per-jessen.md

 Nothing in particular.
 I’m just being loyal to my favourite distro.

-**What do you think was your most important contribution to the openSUSE project/community or what is the contribution that you’re most proud of?**
+**What do you think was your most important contribution to the openSUSE project/community or what is the contribution that you're most proud of?**

 I was quite pleased with myself when I succeeded in upgrading nasm (mostly to incorporate a patch I had submitted to the nasm-project a year ago), but it’s hardly an important contribution.